ArrHarper/good-smells-game/README.md

 ## Z-Index Management

-The game uses fixed z-index values for proper layering in the isometric perspective:
+The game uses fixed z-index values and Godot's built-in y_sort_enabled for proper layering in the isometric perspective:

 - IsometricMap: z-index = -1 (always at the bottom)
 - MapObjects: z-index = 5 (fixed value for all objects)